|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Factors that may increase the risk of corneal abrasion include:

 Symptoms may include:

 You will be asked about your symptoms and medical history.
 An eye exam will be done.
 The doctor will look for any foreign objects in the eye.
-Drops may also be placed in the eye for comfort.
-They can also make the scratch more visible under a special light.
+Drops of a special dye may be placed in the eye.
+The dye will make it easier to see a scratch when seen under a special blue light.

 Minor scratches usually heal within 1-2 days.
-Some severe corneal abrasions may form a scar and permanently impair vision.
+Some severe scratches may form a scar and cause a permanent reduction in vision.
 An eye specialist may be needed to treat large or deep scratches.